thosgood/this-weeks-finds/markdown/51-100/week073.md

 However, before I get into that, I'd like to say a bit about something completely different: biology.

-1) Biological Asymmetry and Handedness, Ciba Foundation Symposium 162, John Wiley and Sons, 1991.
+1) _Biological Asymmetry and Handedness_, Ciba Foundation Symposium **162**, John Wiley and Sons, 1991.

-D. K. Kondepudi and D. K. Nelson, Weak neutral currents and the origins of molecular chirality, Nature 314, pp. 438-441.
+    D. K. Kondepudi and D. K. Nelson, "Weak neutral currents and the origins of molecular chirality", _Nature_ **314**, pp. 438--441.

 It's always puzzled me how humans and other animals could be consistently asymmetric.
 A 50-50 mix of two mirror-image forms could easily be explained by "spontaneously broken symmetry", but in fact there are many instances of populations with a uniform handedness.
-Many examples appear in Weyl's book "Symmetry" (see "[week63](week63.html)").
-To take an example close to home, the human brain appears to be lateralized in a fairly consistent manner; for example, most people have the speech functions concentrated in the left hemisphere of their cerebrum - even most, though not all, left-handers.
+Many examples appear in Weyl's book "Symmetry" (see
+["Week 63"](#week63)).
+To take an example close to home, the human brain appears to be lateralized in a fairly consistent manner; for example, most people have the speech functions concentrated in the left hemisphere of their cerebrum --- even most, though not all, left-handers.

 One might find this unsurprising: it just means that the asymmetry is encoded in the genes.
 But think about it: how are the genes supposed to